 Table 9: Slowdown in backward linkage and labour productivity growth.
 Data retrieved from World Input-Output Database (WIOD), versions 2013 and 2016 (Timmer et al. 2015).
-Industries M denotes an aggregate for all manufacturing industries, and M+S an aggregate of all manufacturing plus tradable service industries, as listed in Constantinescu et al. (2019).
+Industries M denotes an aggregate for all manufacturing industries, and M&S an aggregate of all manufacturing plus tradable service industries, as listed in Constantinescu et al. (2019).
 All values, except for the elasticity, are reported in percentage points (pp).
 See Appendix D.1 for details.

-The key variable capturing the integration of global value chains is the amount of foreign value added embodied as intermediates in exports, termed "backward linkages".
-Constantinescu et al. (2019), using panel data on manufacturing industries in 40 countries for the period 1997-2009, regress labor productivity on backward linkages.
-They show several specifications, including one including tradable services industries, and some using instrumental variables.
-We use the smallest and largest of their coefficients, and apply them to the time series of backward linkages, aggregated according to the relevant industries, for our five countries.
-One methodological choice is that we aggregate the growth rate of backward linkages by the industries used by Constantinescu et al. (2019) using their Törnqvist indices, once for manufacturing industries alone, and once for manufacturing plus tradable service industries.
-Table 9 summarizes our estimates (see Appendix D.1 for details).
+The key variable capturing the integration of GVCs is the amount of foreign value added embodied as intermediates in exports, termed "backward linkages".
+Constantinescu et al. (2019), using panel data on manufacturing and tradable services industries in 40 countries for the period 1997-2009, regress labor productivity on backward linkages.
+They show several specifications, including one including tradable service industries, and some using instrumental variables.